 - Coconut is very healing to your digestive system and liver.

-- Coconut milk kefir is better than other sources of probiotics as it has a wider variety of microflora.
-Followers claim it has a much more potent effect on the digestive system than any yogurt—I wouldn’t be surprised given the sorry state of most commercial yogurt.
+- Coconut milk kefir made from grains at home has a high concentration and wide variety of microflora—much more than commercial yogurt.
+Followers claim it has a much more potent effect on the digestive system than any yogurt

 - Kefir also contains beneficial yeasts that are known to hunt out and destroy pathogenic yeasts in the body.
 Considered the best defense against Candida, beneficial yeasts clean, purify and strengthen the intestinal walls which also helps you resist pathogens such as salmonella and intestinal parasites.

-- By restoring the beneficial micro-organisms in your gut, Coconut kefir also helps you assimilate nutrients especially trace minerals and B vitamins.
+- The beneficial micro-organisms in kefir also make important nutrients and help you assimilate them, especially proteins, healthy fats, and B vitamins.

 If you haven’t made kefir before you’ll first need to acquire some kefir grains.
 The least expensive option is to try to get extra grains from someone who’s already making kefir.
 Can check with local members of your Weston A. Price Foundation.
 Healthy kefir grains multiply; people who regularly make kefir often have extra grains to share with others.

 If you can’t find any free grains locally you can also order grains online.
 I highly recommend this online source for quality kefir grains.
 If you use this resource, SKIP this next step because the kefir grains are not dehydrated—they arrive ready to go (if sleepy).
 For now, they still are “waking up” so use the amounts below.

 Note: If you are super sensitive to dairy then “rinse” them first: put them in about an inch of coconut milk to start, let them sit a few hours then pour off the liquid through a sieve to get back your grains.
 Then follow the “making kefir” instructions.